leofuehringer/lasercom/README.md

 - **Custom Insertion Options**: Choose how measurements are inserted (e.g., Enter, Tab, Comma, Semicolon).
 - **Debug Mode**: Optional debug mode for troubleshooting and development.

+## Tested Devices

+This application has been tested with the following laser rangefinder:

+- **Bosch GLM 50-27 GC**: A reliable and precise laser distance meter that connects via Bluetooth.
+The application successfully communicates with this device, allowing for accurate distance measurements and data retrieval.

+If you have tested this application with other devices, please feel free to contribute by adding your findings!

 ## Installation

 1. Clone the repository: